NCAA hits Oklahoma St with postseason ban in corruption case

 The NCAA ruling states Evans “used his role … to sway student-athletes’ important career choices and steer them toward the advsiors’ services.”

+According to the NCAA, Evans received between approximately $18,150 to $22,000 from April 2016 through July 2017 for his influence and agreement to arrange two meetings for the advisers to gain access to players or a family member.
+One was for an Oklahoma State player who was unaware of any arrangement by Evans, while the other was for the mother of a player he had coached at his previous job, the NCAA said.

+The report also states Evans failed to cooperate with the investigation after being fired by Oklahoma State in September 2017, though Parkinson said the school “fully cooperated” in the probe.

-The NCAA has issued charges against multiple schools tied to the federal probe, including Kansas, North Carolina State and Louisville.
+The NCAA has issued charges against multiple other schools tied to the federal probe, including Kansas, North Carolina State, Southern California and Louisville.
 The case involving N.C.
 State has been accepted into the NCAA’s new independent resolution process designed for complex cases.

 More AP college basketball: http://apnews.com/Collegebasketball and http://www.twitter.com/AP_Top25